SethStalley/network-smoothie/README.md

 Open Smoothie and flip the switch to start blending.
 That's it!

+## Who is this for?

+Motivation for building this came out of my current internet woes.
+If you have a couple of bad ADSL connections or ADSL + 3G/4G, this will let you combine the bandwidth of those connections for most streaming services, websites and threaded download managers. :thumbsup: There are paid programs that offer functionality similar to Smoothie, however they usually involve a subscription and connect to the providers private proxy.

+You will need multiple network adapters on your computer (hint wifi + usb/bluetooth tethering).

 ## Installation

 **Note**: At present this project will only work on Windows.
 The app is built with electron so Mac/Linux support is planned.
 Send a pr if you want to help add it :wink: